Ian Wilson (author): Shakespeare: The Evidence

-Sam Wanamaker’s project to recreate Shakespeare’s Globe Theatre then being much in vogue, Wilson turned his attention to the controversies surrounding how a humbly-born Stratford-on-Avon actor could have written what are arguably the greatest works in the English language.
-Firmly rejecting theories of alternative authorship Wilson explored the background of the first patron of Shakespeare’s company of actors, the little known Ferdinando Stanley, Lord Strange.
-A powerful northern noble under the darkest suspicion of Catholic sympathies Wilson opined that it was Strange who nurtured the young Shakespeare to write plays subtly conveying his family’s loyalty to the Tudor dynasty, in particular the ambitious Henry VI/Richard III tetralogy in which Strange’s ancestor Thomas Stanley crowns Queen Elizabeth’s grandfather Henry Tudor on the Bosworth battlefield.
-In 1594 Strange suffered death by arsenic poisoning, almost certainly at the hands of Queen Elizabeth’s ultra-Protestant secret service, and arguably it was observing such machinations by people in high places which gave Shakespeare his later edge.
+Sam Wanamaker’s project to recreate Shakespeare’s Globe theatre then being much in vogue, Wilson turned his attention to the controversies surrounding the authorship of William Shakespeare's plays and poems.
+Wilson explored the background of the first patron of Shakespeare’s company of actors, Ferdinando Stanley, Lord Strange, a powerful northern noble suspected by contemporaries of Catholic sympathies.
+Wilson opined that it was Strange who influenced the young Shakespeare to write plays subtly conveying his family’s loyalty to the Tudor dynasty, in particular the ambitious Henry VI/Richard III tetralogy in which Strange’s ancestor Thomas Stanley crowns Queen Elizabeth’s grandfather Henry Tudor on the Bosworth battlefield.
+In 1594 Lord Strange died; Wilson argued this was due to arsenic poisoning at the hands of Queen Elizabeth’s secret service, and argued observing such political machinations helped give Shakespeare his later edge.
+Wilson claimed to have detected many signs in Shakespeare’s oeuvre of his crypto-Catholic sympathies, though always covert due to Elizabethan government repression; in this conclusion he agreed with the Jesuit literary scholar Professor Peter Milward who had written on this topic.
+The resultant book Shakespeare: The Evidence: Unlocking the Mysteries of the Man and his Work, is Wilson’s longest book and received positive reviews.

-In tune with the Jesuit literary scholar Professor Peter Milward, Wilson detected many signs in Shakespeare’s oeuvre of his crypto-Catholic sympathies, though always necessarily covert due to Elizabethan government repression.
-The resultant book Shakespeare: The Evidence: Unlocking the Mysteries of the Man and his Work, is not only Wilson’s longest, he regards as his best, borne out by some commensurately warm critical reviews.
-Leading Oxford scholar A.L.
-Rowse reviewed as ‘Conscientious [and] full of good sense.
-The reader will not go wrong with it.’
-Likewise American literary scholar Park Homan ‘A splendid, fresh, significant work on Shakespeare.
-[Wilson’s] prose is a wonderful reward in itself.’
-As usual published on both sides of the Atlantic, the book led to an unexpected invitation from Australia to speak at the 1994 Sydney Writers' Festival.
-It was Wilson and his wife Judith’s first experience of the country, and they became so attracted by its lifestyle they decided to emigrate, moving to Brisbane, Queensland in 1995, and becoming full Australian citizens three years later.